chaosinventory/documentation/dev/contr.md

 # Contributing

-All contributions must be made via a Pull Request to the main GitHub-Repo.
+All contributions must be made via a Pull Request to the main GitHub-Repository.

 For a pull request to get merged, the following conditions must be fulfilled: